sifrimlab/Piol_motor_neuron/README.md

 - Rscripts, e.g.: `Rscript NS_make_raw_counts.R`
 - Rmarkdown workbooks, e.g.: `Rscript -e "rmarkdown::render('NS_spinal_cord_Chatpos_ctrl_v_Chatneg_ctrl.Rmd')"`

+Note: these scripts should only take around ~10 minutes to run in total

 # DEG_correlations

 This section contains R scripts to perform correlations between publicly available motor neuron datasets from GEO and data from the Piol, et al. manuscript.
 The raw data for these datasets can be downloaded from GEO from the following links: